Scenario-Based eLearning

 Full Development

-To personalize the course, I used variables to dynamically update the learner’s selected avatar and dog throughout the experience.
-I also built in visual feedback for every decision and carefully timed animations to keep things responsive and clear.
+After testing the prototype, I moved into full development in Storyline 360, refining timing, visuals, and interactions based on feedback.
+I used variables to dynamically update the learner's selected avatar and dog throughout the experience and built in visual feedback for every decision.

 Zoom effect created in Camtasia to focus attention during key moments